02 Feb Whats Up – February 2023

 Moon – Earth Relations

-Mars (near Taurus) visible in the evening sky
+Mars is visible near the stars of the constellation Taurus in the evening sky

 Some easy to identify bright stars

 Rigel: blue supergiant in Orion